 - to the point that the very first post for this blog in September of 2009 was inspired by them

-- to the point that, years later, the 2012 flagship projects of Edible Treasures Garden at the Field Museum of Natural History where we partnered with SSE (and I got to spend time with my (s)hero Diane Ott Whealy)
+- to the point that, years later, the 2012 flagship projects of The Peterson Garden Project is the Edible Treasures Garden at the Field Museum of Natural History where we partnered with SSE (and I got to spend time with my (s)hero Diane Ott Whealy)

 - to the point that I’m wearing one of their t-shirts as I type this (yes, I’m a dork!)

 If those snippets give you an inkling of how important this organization has been in shaping me as a person and guiding my world view and “second career” in the edible and community garden world then perhaps you can have an idea about how excited I was to attend the 32nd annual Campout and Conference.
 It was kind of like church.

 [If you’re unfamiliar with the idea of heirloom seeds you might want to read this NYT article before continuing.
 It will put things in perspective.]